F1rst-Unicorn/stocks/README.md

 See `manual/server/` for build and maintenance manuals.

-## Linux client

-See `manual/client/` for build and maintenance manuals.

 ## Android app installation

 Build the app with the integrated gradle script and deploy it to your device.